tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

       - you simply ask, "Is that everything?"
       - keep on asking until everything is on the table.
 Only then start negotiating

-## five theory of rhetoric how to make a good speech in his definitive work rhetoric
+## theory of rhetoric - how to make a good speech in his definitive work rhetoric

 - Aristotle wrote that a good speaker has to have three things under control the argument logos the presentation ethos and the audience pathos
 - in Aristotle's day there were only three different types of rhetoric